ag-numbers/tableau_sales_dashboard/README.md

 # tableau_sales_dashboard
 Tableau project analyzing sales and discounts for a furniture e-commerce business

-## 🎯 Goal
+## 🎯 Goal and Summary
-Design a dashboard to help a digital marketing manager analyze sales performance, product trends, and discount effectiveness for a furniture e-commerce website.
+**Goal:** Design a dashboard to help a digital marketing manager analyze sales performance, product trends, and discount effectiveness for a furniture e-commerce website.
+**Summary:** Sales went up because of discounts, but profits went down.
+The data showed that most sales came from the Bedroom and Desk categories, making the business too dependent on them.
+To grow steadily, the company should balance its product mix and review its discount strategy.

 ## 📊 Insights
 - Sales grew from April to June, then slightly declined in summer.